B2B Content Syndication for Qualified Leads: The Complete Guide

 Establishing key performance indicators (KPIs) that align with your goals will provide a measure for your success.
 For example, if you’re looking to fill your database with new leads, you can measure your success by the number of leads you receive.

-3. Connect Your Goal to a Larger Business Objective
+4. Connect Your Goal to Larger Business Objectives

-How does your content syndication strategy link to your larger marketing and business goals?
+How is your content marketing strategy goal-focused and linked to larger business objectives?

 It shouldn't be an isolated strategy but part of a bigger marketing picture.
 Each piece of content you share, whether through syndication, your blog, or email, is another piece of the puzzle.
 Together, you're building a framework that moves the buyer from a stranger to a sales-qualified lead.